miladyboy/wingman/docs/Tasks.md

 [ ] Add a custom nickname to the thread based on the initial message and image.
 (Small) [ ] Name editing is not working.
 [ ] Add shadcn components
+[ ] Make it so that Fran can use the product.
+[ ] Remove the image description from the bot reply.

 Doing
+[ ] The images doesn't display in the chat after a refresh (Bug)

 Done
 [x] Save image description info for all uploaded photos.
 (Hard)